semaphoreci/docs/conditions-reference_5cece6cc2c7d3a32d2a4dac4.md

 ## Functions

-The functions allow you to perform certain more complex checks that are not just direct boolean or regex matches.
+The functions allow you to perform more complex checks that are not just direct boolean or regex matches.
-Next is the list of currently supported functions.

 ### change_in

 *Note*: This feature is currently in `beta` stage of development.

-The `change_in` function accepts one path or list of paths within the repository as a first parameter and for a particular range of commits it evaluates as true if any of the files that were changed matches one of the given paths.
+The `change_in` function accepts one path or list of paths within the repository as a first parameter.
+It checks if any of those paths matches or contains one of the files that were changed in a particular range of commits.

 ``` txt
 change_in(<path>, [configuration])